Friday, 6 March 2026

 Compassion and mercy

-Prophet Muhammad is regarded by Muslims as the final messenger of God.
+Prophet Muhammad is regarded by Muslims as the final messenger of GOD.

 5. The Qur'an